 No More Silence has been gathering names of missing and murdered Indigenous women since it was founded in 2004.
 Co-founder, Audrey Huntley, conducted the Traces of Missing Women research road trip for CBC television and interviewed 45 family members from Ontario to Northern BC in the summer of 2004.
 In 2005 her documentary Go Home Baby Girl aired on national television.
 Then when Robert Pickton’s trial began in Vancouver in 2006, No More Silence began holding ceremony to honour missing and murdered Indigenous women in an act of public mourning on February 14th in solidarity with Vancouver’s downtown eastside where the Women’s Memorial March has been held for over 20 years on that date.
 No More Silence borrowed the tradition of printing the names of women killed or missing in the community to hand out during the ceremony.
 It is this list now inclusive of 70 names shared by community/family members or identified in media coverage of women murdered or missing in Ontario that constitutes the content of the database so far.
 Some of these names were shared with the group by Amber O’Hara when she joined No More Silence for a brief period in 2007.
 Amber had already been conducting research into missing and murdered Indigenous women in Canada in the 90s and created the MissingNativeWomen.ca website that she kept updated until she passed away in 2011.
 Some 300 stories were documented by Amber.

-Currently No More Silence and volunteers are working with the data generously made public by Maryanne Pearce.
+No More Silence and volunteers worked with the data generously made public by Maryanne Pearce.
 Her dissertation, an Awkward Silence: Missing and Murdered Vulnerable Women and the Canadian Justice System identified 846 Indigenous women murdered or missing in the last 30 years.
-We will be adding circa 50 names of women murdered or missing in Ontario from her research once they have been put through our methodology.

 The RCMP initially cast doubt on the Native Women’s Association total, saying that of the 118 names shared with the RCMP’s National Aboriginal Policing Services, only 64 of them could be confirmed in a police database the RCMP spokesperson also said there are concerns over the 500 possible victims recorded in the association’s database.
 On May 16 of 2014, the RCMP released a 22-page “national operational overview” on missing and murdered Aboriginal women.
 The report cites “new” statistics showing the total number of cases and how disproportionate they are to cases involving non-Aboriginal victims.